 Another concern with the bill is a state audit must be performed by KSDE to reinstate the district to accredited status.
-Every auditor I have ever come in contact with only sees numbers.
+Every auditor I have ever encountered only sees numbers and sometimes need my support to understand what the numbers mean and where the numbers have come from.
 They pay no attention as to why our numbers might have changed.
 The auditors are already overwhelmed with the caseload so adding to their duties will only diminish the fidelity of their work.

 One could ask why the legislature has been able to break the law for so many years by not fully funding special education?
-Knowing the past history of the Kansas budget, why did it take multiple lawsuits before the legislature fully funded general education?
+Knowing the history of the Kansas budget, why did it take multiple lawsuits before the legislature fully funded general education?
 Possibly because of the discrepancy in interpretation of what is fully funded.
 Don't get schools caught up in the middle of interpreting the laws and divert them from their role of educating the students.

 In summary, the schools are governed by the State School Board and LOCALLY elected boards of education.
 Please allow our local boards to monitor educators and the daily work they perform.
-If they are intentionally breaking the law, I'm sure our boards can handle the issue.
+If they are intentionally breaking the law, I'm sure our boards can handle the issue with the system of checks and balances already in place at districts and schools across the state.